-This year we welcome the following teams:
+This year we hope to welcome dancers from the following teams:

 Meskajou, Brittany, France

 Over the centuries, Brittany, a land of traditions, has cherished its Celtic heritage and the group MESKAJOU, which means a “mixture” or “variety” in the native tongue, can point to its name as evidence of the team’s wish to present the variety of dances and costumes that still exist in the region today.